nephio-experimental/tko/INSTALL.md

 Also note that you can run `test-kind` inside the Vagrant virtual machine detailed above, combining both installation options.

-The `tko-api`'s web server port is mapped to your host at port 30051, so you can access the web dashboard at [http://localhost:30051/](http://localhost:30051/).
+The `tko-data`'s web server port is mapped to your host at port 30051, so you can access the web dashboard at [http://localhost:30051/](http://localhost:30051/).

-If you have `tko` installed on the host, you can also run the client there against the cluster's `tko-api`'s gRPC port with this script:
+If you have `tko` installed on the host, you can also run the client there against the cluster's `tko-data`'s gRPC port with this script:

     scripts/tko-kind dashboard